loadays/pelican-site/content/posts/post_07.md

 Date: 2018-03-20
-Title: Call for Presentations LOADays 2018!
+Title: Call for Presentations LOADays 2018 Extended!
 Tags: loadays
-Slug: Call for Presentations LOADays 2018!
+Slug: Call for Presentations LOADays 2018 Extended!

 The Call for Presentations, Workshops, Ignites are open for submission.
 The CfP has been _extended_ and will be open until __8th of April 2018__.